-- Use of a variety of complex clinical equipment including that appropriate to the enhanced scope of practice of advanced practitioners - Drive Service vehicles in accordance with the approved methods and techniques of normal and emergency driving - Carry out the appropriate daily and weekly checks (e.g. vehicle and response checks, restocking, reporting of defects) - Check stock of clinical care equipment and ensure that all equipment is safe, clean and in good working order.
-Ensure all medical supplies are in date and, where required, sterile. - Management, audit, security and re-supply of controlled drugs in line with SAS policies, - Use of moving and handling equipment. - Use of bariatric equipment. - Use of computer equipment to support clinical issues. - Use of Microsoft Office products e.g. Word and Outlook to support clinical diary, patient and staff feedback. - Use of radio equipment/mobile telephone.
+- Use of a variety of complex clinical equipment including that appropriate to the enhanced scope of practice of advanced practitioners e.g. urinalysis, blood samples, slit lamp - Drive Service vehicles in accordance with the approved methods and techniques of driving - Carry out the appropriate daily and weekly checks (e.g. vehicle and response checks, restocking, reporting of defects) - Check stock of clinical care equipment and ensure that all equipment is safe, clean and in good working order.
+Ensure all medical supplies are in date and, where required, sterile. - Use of moving and handling equipment. - Use of bariatric equipment. - Use of computer equipment to support clinical issues. - Use of Microsoft Office products e.g. Word and Outlook to support clinical diary, patient and staff feedback - Use of radio equipment/mobile telephone.